Idaho wine, 150 years in the making.

 © Copyright • Property of the Idaho State Historical Society

-considered, by some, part of the new frontier of wine-growing areas in the
+part of the new frontier of grape-growing areas in the United States.

 John H. Thorngate Ph.D., formerly a professor at the University of Idaho, now